 To make sure you’re prepared, check out our free financial analyst courses online!

 What is Financial Analysis?

-The financial analyst position is imperative to the financial planning and analysis department of a business.
-They are responsible for analyzing financial statements and inspecting and predicting future performance of the company.
+The financial analyst position is imperative for the financial planning and analysis department of a business.
+They are responsible for analyzing financial statements and predicting future performance of the company.
 This may include forecasting future revenues and expenditures, as well as modeling capital structure and budgeting.

 Analysts may also often report to management and stakeholders regarding their findings and may contribute to shaping the strategic planning of the company.